paliocha/RComPlEx-NF/README.md

 ## Overview

-This pipeline identifies multi-species gene cliques where orthologous genes are **ALL pairwise co-expressed** across species.
+This pipeline identifies multi-species gene cliques where orthologous genes are **all pairwise co-expressed** across species.
 Unlike simple conservation tests, the clique-based approach ensures that every gene pair in a clique shows significant co-expression, forming complete subgraphs in the co-expression network.

 ### Key Features